Butt Lake, Hex, Thermalito Afterbay

 I believe successfully fishing the hex hatch is all about being on the water and learning the patterns.
 It’s always fun to catch big fish on big bugs but figuring out the bite in my opinion is half the fun.
 I haven’t had the opportunity to learn how to fish the hex hatch as much as I would like but have been slowly piecing the pieces I have bit by bit.
 Overall my hex hatch was good this year and hopefully with this experience it will be better next year.

-Butt Lake, Middle Fork Feather River
+Butt Lake, Hex, Middle Fork Feather River

 Butt Lake Hex & Middle Fork of the Feather River